esa/pagmo/doc/sphinx/tutorials/approximating_the_hypervolume.rst

 FPRAS
 ================

-Algorithm `PyGMO.hv_algorithm.bf_fpras` found in PyGMO is an implementation of FPRAS (Fully Polynomial-Time Randomized Approximation Scheme) accustomed for the computation of the hypervolume problems.
-You can invoke the algorithm by creating an instance of the algorithm:
+Algorithm `PyGMO.hv_algorithm.bf_fpras` found in PyGMO is a Fully Polynomial-Time Randomized Approximation Scheme accustomed for the computation of the hypervolume indicator.
+You can invoke the FPRAS by creating an instance of the hv_algorithm:

 .. code-block:: python